Clinton-Davis/focus_fitness/README.md

 ## **Focus Shop**

 - **Layout**
-*The shop heading is top center*. -To let the user know where they are
+*The shop heading is top center*. -To let the user know where they are.

 - **Product Filtering area**
-The category selectors are coloured in the supplementary colour to distinguish them apart at a glance On the right hand side is another way to get back to default ordering and shows you how many products are in the search
+The category selectors are coloured in the supplementary colour to distinguish them apart at a glance.
+On the right hand side there is some breadcrumbs, this is another way to get back to the default ordering, and shows you how many products are, in total or in each search.

 - **Product cards**
 The products are displayed on cards that sit side next and on top of each other.